Horses on the highway or council land

 Untethered horses

 Untethered horses have a greater risk of causing damage to persons or property, or cause a road accident.
-Report any untethered horses to the police on the non-emergency number 101 or if on council property on 01482 300 300.
+Report any untethered horses to the police on the non-emergency number 101.
+If they are on council property, call 01482 300 300.

 Tethered horses